Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Detailed Experimental Setup

 \subsection{Implementation Details}

-The informal LLM, formal prover model, and autoformalizer are all invoked via vLLM~\citep{10.1145/3600006.3613165}, a high-performance inference engine for large language models.
+All models are invoked via vLLM~\citep{10.1145/3600006.3613165}, a high-performance inference engine for large language models.
 We set \texttt{max\_num\_batched\_tokens} and \texttt{max\_model\_len} parameters to 16384 to accommodate the long context lengths required for theorem proving, while keeping all other settings at their vLLM defaults.
 The models are run on NVIDIA A100 GPUs with 40GB of memory.
-We use Lean version 4.9.0~\citep{demoura2021lean4} throughout all experiments, following the same setup in~\citet{xin2024deepseekproverv15harnessingproofassistant,ren2025deepseekproverv2advancingformalmathematical}.
+We use Lean version 4.9.0~\citep{demoura2021lean4} throughout all experiments, following the same setup in~\citet{xin2024deepseekproverv15harnessingproofassistant,ren2025deepseekproverv2advancingformalmathematical,lin2025goedelproverv2scalingformaltheorem}.

+There are several bugs that may result in invalid Lean proofs being incorrectly accepted, such as the user-interference bug related to the \texttt{apply?} tactic discussed in version 2 of the arXiv paper by \citet{ren2025deepseekproverv2advancingformalmathematical}, and a bug in REPL\footnote{\url{https://github.com/leanprover-community/repl/issues/44}}.
+To avoid these issues and prevent invalid proofs from being mistakenly judged as correct, we check proofs with \texttt{lake build}\, instead of REPL and additionally verified that the \texttt{apply?} tactic is not used.
+Also, to avoid this bug and obtain reliable baseline results, we re-ran the experiments for Goedel-Prover-V2-8B.
+We used the official prompts provided on GitHub\footnote{\url{https://github.com/Goedel-LM/Goedel-Prover-V2}} and Hugging Face\footref{fn:goedel-prover-hf}, while keeping all other experimental settings strictly identical to those used in our method, thereby ensuring a fair comparison.
+For DeepSeek-Prover-V2, we relied on the results reported in version 2 of the arXiv paper~\citep{ren2025deepseekproverv2advancingformalmathematical}, in which this bug has been fixed.
+All other baseline results are sourced from their respective papers.